LorenzHW/binance-trade-bot/README.md

 # Copy repo
 This repository is a copy of [edeng23](https://github.com/edeng23/binance-trade-bot).
 They didn't build a release on my [request](https://github.com/edeng23/binance-trade-bot/issues/343).
-However, non changing repository for my [medium articles](https://lorenzhofmann-w.medium.com/).
+However, I need a non changing repository for my [medium articles](https://lorenzhofmann-w.medium.com/).
 Please star and give credits in the original repository.

 # binance-trade-bot